ticalc.org

 BASIC PROGRAMMING

-BASIC programming on the TI-85 is nearly identical to the TI-86
+BASIC programming on the TI-85 is nearly identical to the TI-86.

 ASSEMBLY PROGRAMMING

 History: Assembly language programming was not supported by TI when the TI-85 was released.
-As with the TI-82 and TI-92, the calculator had to be "hacked" to enable assembly programming.
+As with the TI-81, TI-82 and TI-92, the calculator had to be "hacked" to enable assembly programming.

 An analysis of memory backups sent to a computer showed that items in the CUSTOM menu were represented in the backup as pointers to memory locations.
 Assembly code was stored in a string variable and sent to the calculator in a fixed position - the first variable sent after a memory erasure - and its memory address was found after another backup to the computer.
 This address was placed in a CUSTOM menu entry field in the backup file, the file was sent back to the calculator, and when the CUSTOM entry was selected, it executed the new assembly code.